 - 1. Tuberculin testing by Mantoux Skin Test (PPD).
 Needs to be done annually. - 2.
 Measles, Mumps and Rubella (MMR) vaccination. - A. MMR required for all persons born after 12/3/56 or - B. Evidence of Rubella immunity and a second Measles vaccination. - 3.
-Hepatitis B vaccination a series of 3 shots. - Series from start to finish takes approximately 8 months to complete - 4.
+Hepatitis B vaccination a series of 3 shots. - A. Series from start to finish takes approximately 8 months to complete - 4.
 Varicella (Chicken Pox) screen if a negative history exists. - A. This is a 2 shot series vaccine. - B. Students who have had chicken pox must also be screened for Varicella if doing a hospital placement. - 5.
 Tetanus shot is good for 10 years.
 May need a booster if scratched. - 6.
-Meningitis lasts 3-5 years.
+Meningitis lasts 3-5 years. - 7.
+Flu Vaccine given annually in fall.